14 Feb How Much Exercise Is Too Much?

 If you are an avid exerciser or athlete, you may have experienced some of these mood-boosting benefits yourself.
 Perhaps so much so, that you felt unable to dial back of your routine without a bit of a crash.
 Or you may have noticed that when you’re sidelined — for an injury or just another obligation — you’ve gotten irritable, anxious, or out of sorts with your mood.

 If this describes you, it might be worth considering the function exercise is playing in your life.
 For some, this can be a signal that exercise has become compulsive or even problematic.
-Here are some signs to watch out for:

 - You get your workout in at all costs.
 Even if it means putting other things you value on hold, it’s imperative that you get this done.